fall inside a hole

 1978 D-51 with Headlight Set D-51 steam locomotive with oval and siding with automatic coupling and uncoupling feature

-1980 Hikari with Headlight Set Small oval set with 0 series Hikari train with lit nose
+1980 Hikari with Headlights Set Small oval set with 0 series Hikari train with lit headlights

 1987 Tokaido Sanyo New Shinkansen Set Basic oval set with 100 series "New Shinkansen"